pabloariasal/dotfiles/README.md

 ## Prerequisites

 - Fresh Arch install (no xorg installed yet)
-- Basic packages like neovim, locate, network manager, man pages are installed
+- Basic packages like neovim, zsh, locate, network manager, man pages are installed
 - User is created with zsh as login shell
 - User is a sudoer
 - Internet connection